pillarwallet/pillarwallet/README.md

 ```
 const envVars = {
     production: {
-        API_KEY: 'lorem',
+        NETWORK_PROVIDER: 'lorem',
     }
     staging: {
-        API_KEY: 'ipsum',
+        NETWORK_PROVIDER: 'ipsum',
     }
 }

 ```

 Add your local api keys and preferences in the **/src/configs/buildConfig.js** file.

-Please do not commit changes of .env and buildConfig.js and be careful not to publish your local keys To avoid that use the following command after editing the files:
+Please do not commit changes of .env and buildConfig.js and be careful not to publish your local keys.

+To avoid that use the following command after editing the files:
 ```
 git update-index --assume-unchanged src/configs/buildConfig.js